 Although Baños attracts mainly adrenaline seekers, it has something for the more chilled out traveller too.
 FYI: It’s named after the hot springs dotted about the town, rather than the public convenience!

 If you want to get the blood pumping, there’s an endless list of activities: ziplining, canyoning, puenteing (very much like bungee jumping), mountain biking, and rafting, to name a few.
 It’s the most popular backpacking spot in the central highlands, so it’s best to book accommodation before you arrive.

 Although many of these adventure activities can be expensive, there are plenty of more budget-friendly things to do.
 Take on one of the mountain hikes in the area or cycle the Ruta de las Cascadas, culminating in the Devil’s Cauldron waterfall.
 You’ll need your wits about you on the roads but the views are well worth it!

 The capital city of Ecuador, Quito, has everything.
+This is why it is one of the top places to live in the country.
 From a stunning UNESCO World Heritage colonial city centre to great nightlife in Plaza Foch, to kitschy attractions in the middle of the world, you’ll certainly not be bored here.

 There are several viewpoints where you can get great panoramas of the old town – try el Panecillo, a huge statue of the Virgin Mary, or climb the towers of the San Francisco cathedral.
 If you want a vista of the entire city, take the teleférico, a cable car that scales the side of the Pichincha volcano.
 If you plan on doing the volcano hike (which you should), bear in mind that you’ll need to start it early in the morning to avoid getting stuck at the summit in bad weather.